thegirlinblackhoodie/thegirlinblackhoodie.github.io/stories/california_chicago_chaos_1/california_chicago_chaos_1.md

 We weren’t judging — we’ve all sinned.
 By the time we arrived, we were just grateful to still be among the living.

-Act 4: Déjà Vu: Airport Edition
+Act 4: Red Flag Realization
 I rushed inside, checked my bag in again, did security again, and reached the gate.
 At this point I was starving.
 I ordered food… and while waiting:
 THE FLIGHT GOT DELAYED.